Outburn-IL/foob-docs/configuration.md

 In this example:
 * The {namespace} variable corresponds to your current namespace in IRIS for Health (e.g. "clinic1" etc)
 * The {fumeMap} variable specifies the FUME mapping identifier which should be used to transform data. *This is an optional paramter.
-In case of usage,any other, FUME Conversion map related setting will be ignored* (Please refer to [Applying FUME mappings to incoming data streams](#applying-fume-mappings-to-incoming-data-streams) section for extended information about mapping assignment rules)
+In case of usage,any other, FUME Conversion map related setting will be ignored* (Please refer to [Applying FUME mappings to incoming data streams](#applying-fume-mappings-to-incoming-data-streams) section for extended information about FUME map assignment rules)

 These endpoints accept incoming data in JSON, CSV, and HL7 v2 format, respectively, and then forward the data stream to FUME server.